justanotherlad/Wolfram-Research-Diary/Day10.md

 > ***Note:*** Later read: [Large Numbers](http://www.mrob.com/pub/math/largenum.html)\
 > Also,Some areas to ponder upon after basic implementations are complete [here](https://mrob.com/pub/math/hyper4.html#power_tower_paradox)\
 &nbsp;
-> Read [this](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4927227/) for applications of Level-Index Arithmetic in mathematical problems/modern industry./
+> Read [this](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4927227/) for applications of Level-Index Arithmetic in mathematical problems/modern industry.

 &nbsp;
 >Attended [Brian Silverman](https://en.wikipedia.org/wiki/Brian_Silverman)'s lecture, the man who was in the development team of LOGO (Turtle?).
 Overwhelming to directly listen to and have an opportunity to interact with a person who had made LOGO which we were taught in school when we were very young!\